Dividing Business Assets in a Divorce: What You Need to Know

 What Qualifies as Business Assets in a Divorce

-A business asset may be more than a physical building, equipment, supplies, inventory or stock, cash on hand and receivables.
-Business assets may include intangible assets such as the goodwill, the strength of your brand, and the abilities or talent of your employees.
+Business assets include much more than a physical building, equipment, supplies, inventory or stock, cash on hand, and receivables.
+Business assets may include intangibles such as the goodwill, the strength of your brand, and the abilities or talent of your employees.

 How Business Assets Get Valued

-Assessing the fair market value of business assets is much more complicated than simply examining what revenues and liabilities.
-An experienced high asset family law attorney employs a forensic accountant in a business valuation to examine financial records, assets, and liabilities.
-We also consider the business’ reputation, ability, and potential for growth.
+Assessing the value of business assets is much more complicated than simply examining revenues and liabilities.
+An experienced high-asset attorney employs a forensic accountant to examine the business’s financial records, assets, and liabilities.
+We also consider the business’s reputation, stability, and potential for growth.

 How Business Assets Get Divided in a Divorce